 Communications and reporting

-The Council collects information to help it better understand how to cut its carbon footprint.
+The Council collects data to help it better understand how to cut its carbon footprint which it shares with residents and stakeholders

-We are working to improve how we collect the climate-related emissions data and how we report and monitor it.
+The Council is working to improve how we collect climate-related emissions data and how we report and monitor it.
 For example, building energy use, countryside tools and machinery versus fossil fuel use and waste collection in buildings.

 Our staff